QuantiModo/quantimodo-sdk-android/README.md

 - Data synchonization with the QuantiModo we service
 - Network interaction using [RoboSpice](https://github.com/stephanenicolas/robospice)

-## Install
-Library can be obtained from OSS Sonatype repository.

 ### Create a new Android project and build it using the QuantiModo SDK

 1. Create regular Android project.